bakape/shamichan/README.md

 * See `./docs` for more documentation
 * `make server` and `make client` build the server and client separately
-* `make watch` watches the file system for changes and incrementally rebuilds the client
 * `make clean` removes files from the previous compilation
 * `make {test,test_no_race,test_docker}` run regular, without data race detection and Dockerized test suites, respectively